My Honest FrenchPod 101 Review: Should You Use It to Learn French?

 Like FrenchPod101, FluentU has many vocab-learning features, but there’s so much more to it that makes it a well-rounded, complete learning program for learners of any level.

-You learn with real-world videos (the kind that real French speakers actually watch!) that have interactive subtitles (just hover over a word to see its meaning), multimedia flashcards (as we mentioned earlier in this post), complete audio-enhanced transcripts and lots more.
+You learn with real-world videos (the kind that real French speakers actually watch!) that have interactive subtitles (just hover over a word to see its meaning), multimedia flashcards (as I mentioned earlier in this post), complete audio-enhanced transcripts and lots more.

 You can make your own flashcard deck or follow along with one of the lessons and pre-made decks that are available.